Fayti1703/Linux-Documentation/Documentation.md

 # Delete
 rm file
-rm -r directory # recursively remove rmdir # removes a directory
+rm -r directory # recursively remove rmdir # removes a directory (it must be empty)
 ~~~

 ## fsck

-This verifies a file system (like checkdisk).
+This verifies a file system (like chkdsk).

 ## pwd